McMaster-Rocketry-Team/rust-monorepo/vlfs/README.md

 ![VLFS Layout](./layout.svg)

+Note: Multiple allocation tables are used for wear-leveling purpose.

 # Todo

 - Power loss resilience when initiating append to an existing file (I think this is the only case where a power loss will corrupt flushed data)
 - Replace file write queue with fair rwlock (caller can't get error after the data is in queue)
+- Always skip sectors used by the allocation tables in `claim_avaliable_sector`
 - Error handling for `find_most_common_u16_out_of_4`
 - Fild files by file type
 - Erase ahead (32KiB erases are faster (per bit) than 4KiB erases)